nickserv/danamccurdy.com/_posts/2020-05-25-memorial-day.md

 let us trade our cynicism
-for understanding and compassion, so that we may become a different kind of nation.
+for understanding and compassion, so that we may become a different kind of nation, worthy of the lives that have been sacrificed for it.